Distance Elementary Education Partnership Programs

 Cohort Admission: Cohort Application Form

-Financial Aid is available from both BCC for the General Education portion of the program and from ESU for the Elementary Education portion of the program.
-Students who are taking classes from both BCC and ESU at the same time may qualify for joint financial aid.
+Financial Aid is available from both Butler for the General Education portion of the program and from ESU for the Elementary Education portion of the program.
+Students who are taking classes from both Butler and ESU at the same time may qualify for joint financial aid.
 Students need to contact both financial aid offices to find out more information.

-Butler Community College and ESU have a long-standing articulation agreement that specifies which BCC courses will transfer as general education requirements to the ESU program.
-The transfer agreement/course equivalency list is available at the following website: http://www.emporia.edu/regist/com/ Questions about the General Education classes or about an Associates Degree from BCC need to be directed to the BCC counselors.
+Butler Community College and ESU have a long-standing articulation agreement that specifies which Butler courses will transfer as general education requirements to the ESU program.
+The transfer agreement/course equivalency list is available at the following website: http://www.emporia.edu/regist/com/ Questions about the General Education classes or about an Associates Degree from Butler need to be directed to the Butler counselors.

 Second Degree and Transfer Students: